nautobot/nautobot/nautobot/docs/additional-features/jobs.md

 It's important to understand that jobs execute on the server asynchronously as background tasks; they log messages and report their status to the database as [`JobResult`](../models/extras/jobresult.md) records.

+!!! note
+    When actively developing a Job utilizing a development environment it's important to understand that the reload on save debug functionality does **not** automatically restart the `nautobot_worker`; therefore, it is required to restart the `worker` after each update to `jobs.py`.

 ### Module Attributes

 #### `name`